How Much Does Skylight Installation Cost in 2026?

 Best for:

-- Homeowners who want a venting skylight without the electrical work
+- Homeowners who want venting without running new electrical wiring

 Skylight Installation Cost by Brand

 Brand matters when it comes to skylights.
-Here is how the major brands compare:
+Here is how the major manufacturers compare on price, warranty, and features:

 |---|---|---|---|

-Our recommendation: VELUX skylights account for the vast majority of residential installations for good reason.
-They offer the best combination of quality, warranty coverage, energy efficiency, and tax credit eligibility.
+Our recommendation: VELUX skylights account for the vast majority of residential installations.
+They offer the best combination of quality, warranty coverage, energy efficiency, installer training programs, and aftermarket parts availability.
+For budget-conscious projects, Sun-Tek and Fakro deliver solid performance at a lower price point.

 What Affects Skylight Installation Cost?

-Beyond the skylight type and brand, several factors influence your total cost:
+Beyond the skylight type, size, and brand, several factors can push your total cost up or down:

 1. Roof Pitch and Material

-Installing a skylight on a steep roof costs more because the work is harder and takes longer.
-Metal roofs and tile roofs also require more specialized flashing and cutting techniques than standard asphalt shingle roofs.
+Installing a skylight on a steep roof (8/12 pitch or higher) costs more because the work is harder, takes longer, and requires additional safety equipment.
+Metal roofs and tile roofs also require more specialized cutting techniques and custom flashing.

 | Roof Type | Added Cost |